-Exiled NSA Contractor Edward Snowden: 'I Haven't And I Won't' Cooperate With Russia
+Edward Snowden Speaks Out: 'I Haven't And I Won't' Cooperate With Russia

 On deciding to share classified material with journalists and setting conditions for the publication of the material

 I tried to reconstruct the system of checks and balances by using myself to provide documents to the journalists, but never to publish them myself.
 People don't realize this, but I never made public a single document.
 I trusted that role to the journalists to decide what the public did and did not need to know.
 Before the journalists published these stories, they had to go to the government, and this was a condition that I required them to do, and tell the government, warn them they're about to run this story about this program and the government could argue against publication and say, "You've got it wrong," or "You've got it right."
 But if you publish this is going to hurt somebody.
-In every case I'm aware of, that process was followed and that's why in 2019 we've never seen any evidence at all presented by the government that someone's been harmed as a result of these stories.
+In every case I'm aware of, that process was followed, and that's why in 2019 we've never seen any evidence at all presented by the government that someone's been harmed as a result of these stories.
 (Editor's note: A 2016 report by the House intelligence committee cited more than 20 examples of which, it said, Snowden damaged national security.)

 On being detained in the Moscow airport for 40 days before being granted temporary asylum in Russia